caprates

 Forgetting That Cap Rates Are Snapshots

-Cap rates represent a single point in time and don’t capture future rent growth potential, market appreciation, or operational improvements you might implement.
-A property with a 6% cap rate but strong rent growth potential in an improving market might ultimately outperform a 9% cap rate property in a declining area.
-Consider the full investment story, not just the current cap rate.
+Cap rates represent a snapshot in time and don’t capture the future rent growth potential, down the road market value appreciation, or improvements you might implement in the property.
+A property with a 6% cap rate, but strong rent growth potential in an improving market, might ultimately outperform a 9% cap rate property in a declining area.
+Consider looking at the full investment story, not just the current snapshot cap rate.

 Cap Rates vs. Other Investment Metrics